tclahr/uac/README.md

 - Customizable and extensible collections and artifacts
 - Respects the order of volatility during artifacts collection
 - Collects information from processes running without a binary on disk
-- Extracts information from files and directories to create a bodyfile
+- Extracts information from files and directories to create a bodyfile (including enhanced file attributes for ext4)
 - Hashes running processes and executable files
 - Acquires volatile memory from Linux systems using avml tool

 ## Supported Operating Systems
+UAC runs on any Unix-like system (regardless the processor architecture).
+All UAC needs is shell.

 - Android
 - AIX
 - FreeBSD
-- Linux
+- Linux *(e.g. Debian, Red Hat, SuSE, Arch, OpenWRT, QNAP QTS, Synology DSM, Linux running on top of Windows (WSL)...)*
 - macOS
 - NetBSD
 - NetScaler